 #8-04, Hunter’s Star is located at 23 Stewart Farm Road, Amity AR.
 Marla Stewart chose this pattern for the family’s workshop located in Kirby (Pike County).
 The quilt is on a 5×5 board.
 Marla and her husband, Randy, come from hunting families.
 Their children grew up hunting, and now their two grandsons are excellent hunters.
 At 12 years of age, Noah has killed 12 deer.
 Evan, age 9, has killed 5.
 She chose red, white, and blue because the family is very patriotic.
 Her father served in WWII; Randy served 28 years in the army, and daughter Sara served six years in the Arkansas National Guard.
 This was Marla’s first barn quilt; she painted it in June 2018.
 Unfortunately, the family workshop and the barn quilt perished in a fire in February 2019.
 She repainted the Hunter’s Star on a 5×5 board in April 2020 and hung it near the Olympic quilt that she painted for her husband.
 Three cheers for Marla for repainting this one after the fire.
 We can all appreciate the double effort that went into that, while also developing a quilt trail for Pike County!
 We think you’ll enjoy seeing the Pike County Quilt Trail and appreciate the community spirit and work that went into developing it.

-#8-05, Mother’s Choice is located at 2552 Hwy 70 W, Amity, AR.
+#8-05, Mother’s Favorite is located at 2552 Hwy 70 W, Amity, AR.
 Debi Arivett’s barn quilt is located in Kirby on the barn that her grandparents built around 1954.
 The pattern is “Mother’s Choice” and was painted by Jerry Turner of Lodi, a neighboring community.
 This was the first barn quilt that Jerry painted.
 J.C. and Willie Orrick built the barn by themselves while their daughter, Betty Zane and her husband Edwin were away in Indiana for the tomato harvest.
 The barn is located on Hwy 27 just north of Kirby.
 Even in 1954 the highway had a great deal of traffic.
 According to Betty Zane, the beautiful red barn received considerable attention as people stopped to admire it.
 The barn has a hay loft, a milking stall, and equipment rooms.
 Ms. Willie always had a good milk cow.
 She sold extra milk and often gave it away to families who couldn’t afford to pay for it.
 She was also well known for her vegetable and fruit gardens.
 Still today, there is evidence of her green thumb in the plants and shrubs around the house.
 The quilt block is a fitting tribute to their hard work to provide for their family and other families too.
 You’ll enjoy seeing the barn this block adorns and know a bit of the history behind it.

 #8-06, The Arkansas Star is located at 400 E. Broadway, Ste B, Glenwood AR.
 It was painted by Pike County coordinator Marla Stewart.
 While searching for new and interesting patterns, she noticed that several states have their own stars.
 This pattern is what she found as she searched for an Arkansas star.
 She decided to paint it red, white, and blue to match the colors of the Arkansas state flag which signify that Arkansas is one of the United States having been admitted to the union in 1836.
 The barn quilt resides in Glenwood, a small and friendly town in southwest Arkansas.
 Glenwood is nestled in the foothills of the Ouachitas and on the banks of the Caddo River.
 Timber, farming, and tourism are the principal businesses in the area.
 Many people who have visited the area on vacation have relocated here permanently.
 Dr. Terry and Kathy Hutson own the building where the quilt hangs.
 They purchased the building at 400 E. Broadway in 2003 that had been Wright’s Food Center and Cash Saver as well as the American Legion.
 Presently, the building houses Glenwood Family Chiropractic Clinic, Paradise Tanning, Caddo River Signs and Designs, and McKinney Tax Service.
 The Hutsons and their three children moved to Glenwood in 1998.
 They have 8 grandchildren who live in various places in the U.S. due to their military service.
 The patriotism of this incredible family makes the color choices even more relevant.
 Terry’s dad and Kathy’s dad were in the Navy.
 Their son and two sons-in-law are or have been in the Air Force.
 Terry and Kathy feel very blessed to have taken care of their patients for the last 21 years in Glenwood and have enjoyed living near the Caddo River and supporting Glenwood, AR.

-#8-07, This Carolina Lily barn quilt hangs on the front of the home of David and Anne Butcher at 413 Bear Creek Road in Kirby, just up the road from the Bear Creek Campground on Lake Greeson.
+#8-07, Carolina Lily barn quilt hangs on the front of the home of David and Anne Butcher at 413 Bear Creek Road in Kirby, just up the road from the Bear Creek Campground on Lake Greeson.
 You’ll likely encounter the family dogs, but their bark is accompanied by a wagging tail.
 Anne is an avid quilter and is particularly drawn to lily blocks.
 She says that having something so bright and pretty hanging in such a prominent place just makes her feel good, and it’s her way of letting everyone know how much she loves quilts and quilting.
 She believes it makes their place look homey and inviting.
 This barn quilt was painted by Rylee Chambers of Chambers Handmade LLC, near Texarkana.
 Lake Greeson is a reservoir on the Little Missouri River, in Pike County, Arkansas.
 According to Encyclopedia of Arkansas, it was created in 1950 when the U.S. Army Corps of Engineers placed a dam on the Little Missouri River some six miles north of Murfreesboro (Pike County).
 The lake was created for flood control and hydroelectric power generation.
 Famous for its scenery and recreation, it is surrounded by 15 parks that offer opportunities for camping, fishing, boating, biking, and swimming and just enjoying nature.

 #8-08, Mandala at 413 Bear Creek Rd, Kirby AR.
 The Butchers’ second barn quilt that was painted by Rylee Chambers is on the gable end of their carport that faces Bear Creek Road.
 So far as Anne knows there isn’t a name for this quilt block but was created from a sketch she made.
 It’s a little similar to an orange peel or a Joseph’s Coat pattern.
 The contrast between the colors and the black background are striking.
 She calls it Mandala.
 Anne grew up calling Kirby Landing (Marina) her home.
 It’s about 2 miles down the lake from the place she now calls her own home at 413 Bear Creek Road.
 She learned to love fabric, sewing and needlework from her grandmother, Edna Crump.
 At least once a week beginning at about age 8 until she was a teen, she traveled two miles by boat between Kirby Landing and Bear Creek where Grandma Crump lived and often they talked about and worked on sewing and quilting projects.
 This property with its barn quilts is near the popular, well-traveled Bear Creek cycle trail and just a short, pleasant walk from the Bear Creek Campground.
 For information on Bear Creek Campground, visit www.arkansas.com/amity/sports-recreation/bear-creek-recreation-area-campground.
 Lots of things to explore!